-Lump Sum: A lump sum must be submitted to the IRS in no more than five payments once they’ve accepted the offer.
-The application must include the first payment of at least 20 percent in addition to the application fee.
+Lump Sum: The taxpayer must submit a lump sum to the IRS in no more than five payments once they’ve accepted the offer.
+The application must include the first payment of at least 20 percent, in addition to the application fee.

 Short-term Periodic Payment: Similar to a short-term installment agreement, this extends the terms of payment from five months to 24 months.
 Each payment is non-refundable, and the application must include the first proposed installment and the application fee.